Revitalize-app/revitalize/README.md

 $ git clone "this repo URL"
 ```

-Create an .env file in each folder and add your ports (you can use 3000 and 5000), database name and domain.
+Create an .env file in each folder and add your ports (you can use 3000 and 5000), database-name and domain.

 ```sh
 $ npm i inside each folder (server and client)